aster2709/solidity-interview-questions/README.md

 - What does `public` visibilty mean?
   - `internal` vs `private`
 - `view` vs `pure`
-- Have you heard about `openzeppelin`
+- Have you used `openzeppelin`
 - Fungible vs Non fungible
 - What are modifiers?
 - `memory` vs `storage`
 - What are the popular token standards?
   - Whats is the purpose for each?
+- What are some of the global variables?
 - What is a fallback function?
-- What frameworks have you used for solidity smart contracts?
+- Have you used Hardhat framework?

 [Base 2]